Basilica of Saint Stanislaus Kostka: The Basilica of Saint Stanislaus Kostka

 At 7:40 pm on Sunday, June 5, 1966, lightning from a severe electrical storm struck the Basilica's dome.
 According to the parish's Centennial History, the dome turned bright red when the lightning bolt struck and flames burst out the windows from the wooden framework inside.
 After costly and expensive repairs were performed, the Basilica was re-opened on Sunday, December 11, 1966.
 The Basilica's exterior was once more washed and renovated in preparation for the parish's centennial anniversary celebration on May 15–16, 1971.
 From 1991 to 1992 another extensive renovation project resulted in the main dome and towers being covered in metal.
 The seating capacity is now 1085 people, due to numerous renovations over the years.

 The Basilica was listed on the National Register of Historic Places in 1984 for having local significance in the theme of architecture.
 It was nominated for its fine architecture, a prominent manifestation of what was for decades Minnesota's largest Polish American community.

 The official mass of elevation of the church as a Basilica was September 9, 2012.
 The tintinnabulum was rung at that time, but will not ring again until the visit of the pope.

 Saint Stanislaus Kostka Parish School

 Founded in the early 1880s by Reverend Byzewski, the first Saint Stanislaus Kostka School was a one-room frame building.
 Classes were taught by the first parish organist, Dominik Hamerski.
-The school was gradually expanded to six rooms and on September 5, 1887 it was placed in the charge of the School Sisters of Notre Dame.
+The school was gradually expanded to six rooms and on September 5, 1887, it was placed in the charge of the School Sisters of Notre Dame.
 A substantial brick convent was built for the Sisters soon afterward, to the east of the Basilica.
 By 1903 almost 700 students were enrolled in grades one through six, necessitating a new school to be built immediately south of the Basilica, completed in 1905.
 In 1966 this school building was demolished and a modern school building built in its place.
-This modern school building served as Saint Stanislaus Elementary School until 2023, where it was gutted.
-It remained empty until its demolition in April of 2025.
+This modern school building served as Saint Stanislaus Elementary School until 2023, when classes were moved elsewhere.
+The vacant building was demolished in April 2025.